 Another prominent researcher, a friend and colleague of Ingrasci well known among psychedelics luminaries, was Francesco DiLeo, who also faced public scandal when he was sued by a patient who alleged he sexually abused her: DiLeo told her she needed sexual touch in “fulfillment of her oedipal wishes.”
 (Strangely, Passie’s authoritative history of early MDMA therapy omits details of the allegations against Ingrasci, saying only that “The case of Francesco DiLeo serves to illustrate both.”)
-John Perry (whose innovative Jungian work on psychosis I otherwise admire), was a leading psychiatrist in Northern California: the Jung Institute expelled him and he lost his medical license after there were allegations of sex with some clients, some of whom went on to disrupt Perry’s public events.
+John Perry (whose innovative Jungian work on psychosis I otherwise admire), was a leading psychiatrist in Northern California with many colleagues and friends in the region’s psychedelic therapy underground: the Jung Institute expelled Perry and he lost his medical license after there were allegations of sex with some clients, some of whom went on to disrupt Perry’s public events.

 Keep in mind what a sexual abuse survivor faces coming forward—personal torment, public shame, and widespread dismissal of their experience.
 Studies repeatedly show sexual abuse is dramatically under-reported in society, and speaking up about your therapist might be even harder.
 Sexual misconduct is also just the most extreme expression of misuse of power—other violations fall short of criminality but still harm clients, such as invalidating their experience, using clients emotionally, abandoning them, betraying their trust, and exploiting them financially.
 So it is likely that more people were harmed by Ingrasci and DiLeo than just those with the courage to come forward with allegations of crimes, and it is also likely that many more incidents of mistreatment were still to be found among other psychedelic therapists.